gozhang/gozhang.github.io/_pages/cv.md

 Professional activities
 ======
+* Team leader in a project to support the statistics department's move to online teaching (Summer 2020)
 * Graduate Student Liaison to the Search for Assistant Professor in Biostatistics at UBC Department of Statistics (2018-2019)
   * Role: leading the discussion of graduate students with the candidates, collecting graduate students’ opinions, and reporting back to the Search Committee.
 * Organizer of the Graduate Student Seminars at UBC Department of Statistics (2017-2019)